assen-totin/cdn/README.md

 ## SQL

 Set the SQL query to run in the configuration option `cnd_sql_query`.
-Use `%s` as placeholder for the value, extracted from the JWT payload.
+It must have two `%s` placeholdes - the first will be filled with the file ID and the second - with the value, extracted from the JWT payload.

 The SQL query should return a single row with column names matching the keys in the JSON response above.

 NB: Oracle returns the column names in caps.
 This is OK.

-NB: for complex queries, create a stored procedure and use stanza like `CALL my_procedure(%s)`.
+NB: for complex queries, create a stored procedure and use stanza like `CALL my_procedure(%s, %s)`.

 # Transport types